 Elements of Assault

-Generally speaking, "assault" occurs when someone threatens bodily harm to another in a convincing way.
-Assault often is followed by battery, which is defined as unlawful physical conduct (often an act of violence, but also unwelcome sexual contact).
-Not all threats are considered assault.
-To rise to the level of an actionable offense (in which the plaintiff may file suit), two main elements must be present:
+Not all threats are considered civil assault.
+To rise to the level of an actionable offense (in which the plaintiff may file suit), several main elements must be present:

-- The act was intended to cause apprehension of harmful or offensive contact; and
+- The act was intended to cause apprehension of harmful or offensive contact.

-- The act indeed caused apprehension in the victim that harmful or offensive contact would occur.
+- The act indeed caused reasonable apprehension in the victim that harmful or offensive contact would occur.

-Therefore, a person who intends to cause apprehension of imminent harm and succeeds in doing so has committed the tort of assault, which also is a crime.
-When determining whether you have a viable cause of action for assault, it's important to fully understand the elements of assault.
+Therefore, a person who intends to cause apprehension of imminent harm and succeeds in doing so has committed the tort of assault.
+When determining whether you have a viable cause of action for assault, it's important to understand the elements of assault fully.

 Words, without an act, cannot constitute an assault.
 For example, no assault has occurred where a person waves his arms at another and shouts, "I'm going to shoot you!" where no gun is visible or apparent.
-However, if the threatening words are accompanied by some action that indicates the perpetrator has the ability to carry out a threat, an assault has occurred.
+If threatening words include action indicating the perpetrator has the ability to carry out a threat, an assault has occurred.

 It is an assault where a person threatens to shoot another while pointing a gun, even where the victim later learns that the gun was not loaded or even real.
-Moreover, pointing a gun without an accompanying verbal threat is still an assault, assuming the victim saw the gun.
+Moreover, pointing a gun without an accompanying verbal threat may still be an assault, assuming the victim saw the gun.
+Physical injury need not occur against the victim of an assault.
+For example, it may be enough that the victim in a civil lawsuit suffered emotional distress requiring medical treatment.

+Assault may also be brought as a criminal charge.
+Keep in mind civil cases of assault involve private parties in civil court.
+But criminal cases are brought by government attorneys specializing in criminal prosecution on behalf of the state.
 In criminal law, intent means acting with a criminal or wrongful purpose.
-Criminal assault statutes often speak of acting "purposely," "knowingly," "recklessly," or "negligently."
-Acting negligently means to grossly deviate from the standards of normal conduct.
-Some criminal assault statutes recognize only "purposely," "knowingly," and "recklessly" as the level of intent required to establish that an offense occurred.
+Criminal assault laws often speak of acting "purposely," "knowingly," "recklessly," or "negligently."
+Acting negligently means grossly deviating from the standards of normal conduct.

 Apprehension of Imminent Harm